Back to People

 90%

-At 13 Turing started at Sherborne School in Dorset; famously cycled ~60 miles to attend the first day during the 1926 General Strike.
+At 13–14 he began at Sherborne School in Dorset; made the 60-mile solo bicycle journey to term on the day of the 1926 General Strike.

 Confidence